vo-hong-thanh/RSSALib/README.md

 ## 3) Model description and application interfaces
 ### a) Model description.
 A model supported by RSSALib consists of three parts: 1) the definition of constants, 2) initial populations of species, and 3) reactions between species accompanying with kinetic information.
-RSSALib also provides a SBML converter to convert a reaction model in SBML format (http://sbml.org/Main_Page).
+RSSALib also provides a SBML converter, whose implementation used the JSBML (http://sbml.org/Software/JSBML), to convert a reaction model in SBML format (http://sbml.org/Main_Page).
 The definition of a constant c in the model is specified by simple assignment as:
 > c = 1.0

 We use the same assignment for defining a species S and its initial population as: